Lu-17/drug_development_b/README.md

 ## Summary
+This tutorial aimed to conduct an in silico study , which involves using computer software to analyze biological data in vitro by mimicking what happens in vivo and using the plant as an alternative therapy, with a reduced side effect.
+The use of in silico technique is faster and reduces laboratory costs.
+The plant of interest is "Safflower".
+Safflower (*Carthamus tinctorius* L.) has long been used to treat cerebrovascular diseases in China.
+This plant contains flavonoids, which are effective in models of neurodegenerative disease (Ablat et al., 2016).

 From the docking study using PyRx, Epigallocatechin gallate (PDB ID- 65064) and Quercetin (PDB ID- 5280343) has the highest binding affinity compared to other compounds and the standard.
 They both produced nine (9) poses while the standard had one (1) pose.
 Visualization study showed compound 65064 to have best interaction.
 Unfavorable acceptor-acceptor interaction exist on 5280343 and the standard compound also has unfavorable bump.
 Galaxy was futher used to carry out molecular simulation on the target protein but failed.